Nina Arsenault

 Nina Arsenault (born January 20, 1974) is a Canadian performance artist, freelance writer, and former sex worker who works in theatre, dance, video, photography, and visual art.

-Early life
+Personal life

 Arsenault grew up in a trailer park in Beamsville, Ontario.
 She has two master's degrees.
 At one point prior to her transition, Arsenault was an instructor at York University, where she taught acting.

 She has said she realized that she was a trans woman in August 1996 and was fully mid-transition around 1998.
 By 2007, she had undergone over $150,000 in surgery during her transition, financed through work in the sex industry as a webcam model, a stripper, and a self-described "hooker (oral sex only)."

+Prior to his murder conviction, Arsenault dated aspiring model Luka Magnotta around 2002, who she described as manipulative and self-destructive.

 Career

 Arsenault wrote a regular column on transgender issues for 36 issues of fab, a biweekly Toronto-based LGBT magazine.
 Her last column was in early 2007.

 She appeared on the television series Train 48 and KinK, as well as the Showtime movie Soldier's Girl.